 - The tax and benefit system in Poland is a unified national system.
 Local governments have some discretion over agricultural tax, real estate tax, tax on means of transport and some other charges like duty on possession of dogs which is levied on the dog owners. - The fiscal year runs from 1st of January to 31st of December.
 The family benefits allowance period runs from 1st September to 31st August of the following calendar year for which the right to family benefits is granted. - The state pension age in years 2005-2012 was 65 years for men, and 60 years for women.
-Beginning from January 2013 the state pension age will start to grow gradually to reach 67 for men (born after 30.09.1953) and women (born after 30.09.1973).
-In 2017 the old retirement age was restored with the reform taking effect on 01.10.2017.
-Thus the statutory retirement age is still 60/65 for women/men. - Education in Poland is compulsory until the age of 18. - Dependent child definitions are given in: The Natural Persons' Income Tax Act (Ustawa o podatku dochodowym od osób fizycznych), Family Benefits Act (Ustawa o świadczeniach rodzinnych) and State Support in Child-rearing Act (Ustawa o pomocy państwa w wychowywaniu dzieci). - According to The Natural Persons' Income Tax Act dependent children are children: - a. aged less than 18; - b. who claim Nursing Benefit or Nursing Supplement or Social Pension irrespectively of age; - c. aged less than 25 and in education if their taxable income during given tax year was below 3089 PLN. - Family Benefits Act and State Support in Child-rearing Act define child as someone who is neither a parent nor married: - a. aged less than 25 and income dependent from parents; - b. aged 25 or more and possessing a medical certificate confirming severe disability if relative of such child claims nursing allowance or special nursing allowance due to taking care of such child. - Lone parents are unmarried, widowed or divorced parents, rising their dependent children without help of any cohabitant partner - Large families are defined as families with three or more children eligible for family benefit - Spouses may tax their income jointly.
+Beginning from January 2013 the state pension age will start to grow gradually to reach 67 for men (born after 30.09.1953) and women (born after 30.09.1973). - Education in Poland is compulsory until the age of 18. - Dependent child definitions are given in: The Natural Persons' Income Tax Act (Ustawa o podatku dochodowym od osób fizycznych), Family Benefits Act (Ustawa o świadczeniach rodzinnych) and State Support in Child-rearing Act (Ustawa o pomocy państwa w wychowywaniu dzieci). - According to The Natural Persons' Income Tax Act dependent children are children: - a. aged less than 18; - b. who claim Nursing Benefit or Nursing Supplement or Social Pension irrespectively of age; - c. aged less than 25 and in education if their taxable income during given tax year was below 3089 PLN. - Family Benefits Act and State Suport in Child-rearing Act define child as someone who is neither a parent nor married: - a. aged less than 25 and income dependent from parents; - b. aged 25 or more and possessing a medical certificate confirming severe disability if relative of such child claims nursing allowance or special nursing allowance due to taking care of such child. - Lone parents are unmarried, widowed or divorced parents, rising their dependent children without help of any cohabitant partner - Large families are defined as families with three or more children eligible for family benefit - Spouses may tax their income jointly.
 They may pool their incomes and divide by two to determine the appropriate tax brackets.
 After the tax is calculated it is then multiplied by two.
 Lone parents can take advantage of joint taxation too.
 They are allowed to tax their income jointly with one of their children on similar rules as spouses do. - Capital income is taxed at a flat rate of 19%.
 Farmers pay agricultural tax that is based on farm size and quality of the land area.
 Self-employment income may be taxed in one of three different ways, with more than 54% of the self-employed paying income tax according to the general progressive system.